zacharlie/svg4qgis/README.md

 ## svg-registry.json

 File names and directory paths are commonly used as a form of metadata descriptor resulting in a horrible mess.
 Rather add some metadata to the registry so that other people can make sense of the purpose of your content along with info on it's function and use.
-Later on I may perhaps add a viewer which uses this to produce a nice visual catalog.
+Loaded as a datatable catalogue over at https://zacharlie.github.io/svg4qgis-registry/